How to Repurpose Old Saw Blades Into Garden Tools

 Clean the weld zones.

-Make a mild-steel adapter (recommended).
+Make a mild-steel adapter.

-Dry fit and tack weld.
+Dry fit and tack weld the parts.

 Stitch weld around the joint.

-Grind and refine edges.
+Grind and refine the edges.

 Remove sharp burrs and restore a usable cutting profile.
+Keep the edge even and strong. -

-Protect against corrosion.
+Protect the metal from corrosion.

-Sharpen as needed.
+Sharpen the edge as needed.

 🧠 Tips for making it stronger and safer